Update for the community on coronavirus

 This respiratory illness was first identified in Wuhan in December.
 The cases reported thus far in the U.S. and other countries were all connected to individuals who had recently traveled from Wuhan.

 None of the reported cases have any connection to Northwestern, but the University wants to update the community on this emerging global health concern.
 This is a rapidly evolving situation.
-The Centers for Disease Control and Prevention (CDC) will continue to monitor the situation and provide updates as more information becomes available.
+The CDC will continue to monitor the situation and provide updates as more information becomes available.
 The Novel Coronavirus in China alert and the routinely updated situation summary are the best sources of information.

-Due to the DOS Level 4 advisory, University-sponsored travel for undergraduates and graduates is now prohibited.
-University-sponsored University-sponsored spring break travel to China will be re-directed to other destinations.
-University-sponsored summer travel to China, including undergraduate study abroad programs, remains on schedule.
+Due to the Level 3 advisory from the Department of State, University-sponsored undergraduate travel to China at this time is prohibited.
+University-sponsored spring break travel to China will be re-directed to other destinations.
+University-sponsored summer travel to China, including undergraduate study abroad programs, remain on schedule.

 The University encourages all members of the Northwestern community to consider postponing travel to China at this time, given the uncertainty about how rapidly the virus is spreading, as well as the possibility of travel disruptions due to new areas in China that are under quarantine.
 Keep in mind that Lunar New Year holidays, between now and Feb.
 3, is a busy travel period during which the virus could spread further throughout China and other countries in the area.
 Note that the University’s capacity to assist travelers impacted by delays or quarantine abroad is limited.